HY-80: Metallurgy

-HY-80 steel is a member of the low carbon, low alloy family of steels with nickel, chromium and molybdenum (Ni-Cr-Mo) as alloying elements and is hardenable.
-The weldability of the steel is good, though it does come with a set of challenges due to the carbon and alloy content.
-The carbon content can range from 0.12 to 0.20 wt% with an overall alloy content of up to 8 wt%.
-It is also used extensively in military/navy applications with large thick plate sections that add to the potential weldability problems e.g. ease of heat treatment and residual stresses in thick plate.
-The primary objective during the development of the HY- grades of steel was to create a class of steels that provide excellent yield strength and overall toughness, which is accomplished in part by quenching and tempering.
-The steel is first heat treated at 900 degrees Celsius to austenitize the material before it is quenched.
-The rapid cooling of the quenching process produces a very hard microstructure in the form of martensite.
-Martensite is not desirable and thus it is necessary for the material to be tempered at approximately 650 degrees Celsius to reduce the overall hardness and form tempered martensite/bainite.

 The final microstructure of the weldment will be directly related to the composition of the material and the thermal cycle(s) it has endured, which will vary across the base material, Heat Affected Zone (HAZ) and Fusion Zone (FZ).
 The microstructure of the material will directly correlate to the mechanical properties, weldability and service life/performance of the material/weldment.
 Alloying elements, weld procedures and weldment design all need to be coordinated and considered when looking to use HY-80 steel.

 HY-80 and HY-100 are covered in the following US military specifications: